Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Enterprises that resolve user role definition before procurement tend to engage with vendors on specific requirements: role-based access, auditability of outputs, segregation of duties, and the operating model under which different user types will interact with the system.
 This shapes vendor selection in ways that feature comparisons do not.

 The pattern that differentiates outcomes is whether non-functional requirements are defined with enough specificity that vendors can confirm compliance or identify gaps early.
-If cybersecurity is treated as a checklist item during procurement rather than a binding constraint, the organisation will either accept risk it did not intend to accept or discover compliance gaps after the contract is signed.
+If cybersecurity is treated as a checklist item during procurement rather than a binding constraint, the organisation may either accept risk it did not intend to accept or discover compliance gaps after the contract is signed.

 Enterprises struggle to budget for enterprise AI, not primarily because vendor pricing is opaque, but because scope remains uncertain.
 Consumption-based pricing models mean that cost depends on usage, and usage depends on adoption, and adoption depends on factors the organisation does not yet control.